Thurgood Marshall: Retirement, later life, and death

 Marshall did not wish to retire—he frequently said "I was appointed to a life term, and I intend to serve it"—but he had been in ill health for many years, and Brennan's retirement in 1990 left him unhappy and isolated on the Court.
-The 82-year-old justice announced on June 27, 1991, that he would retire.
+The 82-year-old justice announced on June 27, 1991 that he would retire.
 When asked at a press conference what was wrong with him that would cause him to leave the Court, he replied: "What's wrong with me?
 I'm old.
 I'm getting old and coming apart!"

-President George H. W. Bush (whom Marshall loathed) nominated Clarence Thomas, a rightist who had served in the Reagan and Bush administrations, to replace Marshall.
+President George H. W. Bush (whom Marshall loathed) nominated Clarence Thomas, who had served in the Reagan and Bush administrations, to replace Marshall.
 His retirement took effect on October 1.

 Marshall served as a visiting judge on the Second Circuit for a week in January 1992, and he received the American Bar Association's highest award in August of that year.
 His health continued to deteriorate, and, on January 24, 1993, at the Bethesda Naval Medical Center, he died of heart failure.
 He was 84 years old.

 Marshall lay in repose in the Great Hall of the Supreme Court, and thousands thronged there to pay their respects; more than four thousand attended his funeral service at the Washington National Cathedral.
 The civil rights leader Vernon E. Jordan said that Marshall had "demonstrat[ed] that the law could be an instrument of liberation", while Chief Justice William Rehnquist gave a eulogy in which he said: "Inscribed above the front entrance to the Supreme Court building are the words 'Equal justice under law'.
 Surely no one individual did more to make these words a reality than Thurgood Marshall."
 Marshall was buried at Arlington National Cemetery.